 By filtering and selecting these keywords, you have better chances of ranking on the first page of Google and getting more organic traffic as a result.
 Hence, getting 50,000 unique visitors isn’t impossible.
 This process, however, can take a long time because you need to constantly add good quality content, let your site mature with niche-related keywords as it gains more authority.

 Of course, a faster way to get traffic is through paid traffic, but that will also require you to have a good grasp of keyword research and a lot of advertising budget.
 I wouldn’t recommend this route for beginners as it may cause you to waste a lot of money if you don’t know what you are doing.

-So, how does one go about researching for keywords that can serve this purpose?
+So, how does one go about researching keywords that can serve this purpose?
 I like to start mine using Google suggest because it will show me potential targeted keywords that people are already using.
-Just type along a phrase and watch other phrases that roll out.
+Just enter a phrase and watch as other phrases roll out.

 Now that you know what type of keywords are trending, the next step is to find out their level of competition.
 For that, I like using the Jaaxy keyword tool because it will yield results that is the closest to the organic search results.
 Here, we are filtering keywords based on human sense, moderate to high average monthly searches and most importantly, low competition (aka the QSR metric).

 Taking an idea from above, we found out that ‘how to design a photo book’ is a very good targeted keyword to use because the average searches are more than 200 and the QSR is less than 100.
 Honestly, I think this particular topic has a lot of traffic and earning potential, given the state of the popularity of the industry.